sudswas/membw-automation-scripts/README.md

 the installation of pcp and openstack components needed to use Host Memory Bandwidth Information for cloud placement decisions.

-Following gives a breif description of each of the files:
+Following gives a brief description of each of the files:

 1. utils.py: This file contains a set of utilities needed by the scripts below.